-(v)(u) As mineral aggregate operations are generally recognized to be permitted only as interim uses, upon completion of mineral aggregate extraction and full implementation of the associated rehabilitation plans to pre-extraction conditions or enhanced pre-extraction conditions, the site of an extractive industrial operation may be used for any of the other uses permitted in subsection 5.6.1, including agriculture, forestry and low intensity outdoor recreation.
+(u) As mineral aggregate operations are generally recognized as interim uses, upon completion of mineral aggregate extraction and full implementation of the associated rehabilitation plans to pre-extraction conditions or enhanced preextraction conditions, the site of an extractive industrial operation may be used for any of the other uses permitted in subsection 5.6.1, including agriculture, forestry and low intensity outdoor recreation.

-- (w)(v) Notwithstanding the provisions of subsection (v) immediately above, any site consisting of prime agricultural land prior to the commencement of a mineral aggregate operation and originally within the Agricultural designation or agriculturally used land originally within the Rural designation shall be restored to agricultural use in compliance with the policy of subsection 5.6.2(k)iii.
-The use of rehabilitated extractive industrial lands for any purpose other than those permitted by subsection (v) and this subsection will require amendments to this Plan and the zoning by-law. - (\\)(w) Post-rehabilitation uses shall comply with all applicable policies of this Plan, particularly those intended to achieve compatibility between new and existing uses.
+- (v) Notwithstanding the provisions of subsection (v) immediately above, any site consisting of prime agricultural land prior to the commencement of a mineral aggregate operation and originally within the Agricultural designation shall be restored to agricultural use in compliance with the policy of subsection 5.6.2(k)iii.
+The use of rehabilitated extractive industrial lands for any purpose other than those permitted by subsection (v) and this subsection will require amendments to this Plan and the zoning by-law. - (w) Post-rehabilitation uses shall comply with all applicable policies of this Plan, particularly those intended to achieve compatibility between new and existing uses.